hb-EXCEL-Logo

 If you only want to display the actual group table without the tables of direct comparisons and the cross tables for home and away games, you only select an area with 11 columns and as many rows as there are teams.
 Then only the first 11 columns of the results table appear (rank, name, pld, W, D, L, GF, hyphen, GA, diff, pts).

 These first 11 columns are followed by an empty column as a spacer and another column with the names of the teams.
 Then there are 4 x 5 columns for the 4 tables with direct comparisons.
-There are 4 tables because with 9 teams a maximum of four direct comparisons can occur at the same time.
+There are 4 tables because in practice there are rarely more than 4 direct comparisons in one group.

 If you do not want to display the 20 columns of direct comparisons, you can hide these columns, for example.
 But there is an even better method: